📺 Why are people so pessimistic about the future? Part 2 - the news media

 "No, that's why I'm an optimist," I reply half-jokingly, half-seriously.

 I have great respect for journalism.
 I'm even married to a journalist.
-Good journalism is one of the finest, most interesting and important things we have in society.
-Bob Woodward's and Carl Bernstein's exposure of the Watergate scandal is the crown jewel which shows the importance of journalism in society.
+Good journalism is one of the finest, most interesting and most important things we have in society.
+Bob Woodward's and Carl Bernstein's exposure of the Watergate scandal is the crown jewel.
+It shows the importance of journalism in society.
 Not to mention all the journalists who risk, and lose, their lives around the world when they report on corruption, warlords, oppression, and crime.

 With that said, there is a lot in journalism that can and must improve.